cmharlow/HydraMigration2016Winter/Docs/Collections/Bees.md

 ##Notes:

+- This digital collection is part of the CHLA digital collection.
 - There are not elements in any namespace
 - XML export starts with an 'easter egg' entry... what is this? no record identifier, title and author give 'Easter Egg'... was it some sort of test entry?
 - Sample XML is not well-formed - missing closing tag in one record.
 Repaired for sake of review.